 Eaton Fire

 The community of Altadena is rich in historic resources, including County landmarks, a pending historic district, California and Nationally listed properties, and properties determined eligible for listing on the County, California and National Registers.
-County landmarks are listed on this page and properties with Mills Act contracts are listed on this page.
+More information is available about County landmarks and properties with Mills Act contracts.

 The following code sections apply to County landmarks and/or Mills Act contract properties damaged or destroyed by the fire: